ikpsthakur/coral/README.md

   docker container run -dit --privileged -v /dev/bus/usb:/dev/bus/usb --name mycoral coral /bin/bash
 ```

-You can then connect into the container using
+You can then connect into the container using:
 ```
   docker container exec -it mycoral /bin/bash
 ```
-You can start and stop the container `mycoral` using
+You can start and stop the container `mycoral` using:
 ```
   docker container stop mycoral
 ```